If you want it, Kerblam it!

 kerblam run supports the following flags:

-• --profile <profile>: Execute this pipeline with a profile.
+• --profile <profile>: Execute this workflow with a profile.
 Read more about profiles in the section below.

-• --desc (-d): Show the description of the pipeline, then exit.
+• --desc (-d): Show the description of the workflow, then exit.

 • --local (-l): Skip running in a container, if a container is available, preferring a local run.